 At the outbreak of war in August 1914 the Grenadier Guards consisted of just three battalions, and the regiment moved quickly in forming a 4th battalion.
-The 4th battalion became known as the service battalion and a 5th ‘reserve’ Battalion was then formed, and used for ceremonial duties in London and Windsor.
+The 4th battalion became known as the service battalion, and a 5th ‘reserve’ Battalion was then formed and primarily used for ceremonial duties in London and Windsor.

-During February 1915 a fifth Guards regiment was raised which became known as The Welsh Guards, sometimes referred to as the ‘Foreign Legion’.
-This was in recognition to the significant contribution that Welshmen had made, to The Grenadier Guards.
-In August 1918 Lord Kitchener’s vision of a ‘Guards Division’ became a reality consisting of three brigades each with four battalions.
-The Grenadier Guards were involved in many significant battles including; Arras, Cambrai, Hindenburg Line, and the Somme.
+During February 1915 the Grenadier Guards regiment transferred 5 officers and 634 other ranks, to the newly formed unit of Welsh Guards.
+This was in recognition to the significant contribution Welshmen had made to The Grenadier Guards, and who, on occasions were referred to as the ‘Foreign Legion’ by my father’s generation of Grenadiers.
+With the formation of the Welsh Guards, Lord Kitchener’s vision of a ‘Guards Division’ became a reality consisting of three brigades each with four battalions.
+The Grenadier Guards were involved in many significant battles including: Arras, Cambrai, Hindenburg Line, and the Somme.

 - The following pages list Cemeteries and Memorials of the fallen, by country:-